Domestic Violence Damages More Than Just One Person.

-Domestic violence is a serious situation that can quickly spiral out of control if the cycle of abuse continues uninterrupted.
+Domestic violence is a serious situation that can quickly spiral out of control—especially if the cycle of abuse continues uninterrupted.
 According to the National Coalition Against Domestic Violence (NCADV), “intimate partner violence accounts for 15% of all violent crime” with “nearly 20 people” abused in some way every minute.
 That means more than 10 million men and women are facing abuse every year in the United States.
-It is easy to feel alone in these situations, even when there are so many others facing similar situations, but know that there are resources and people that can help.
+It is easy to feel alone in these situations, but the good news is that there are resources and people that can help.

-One of the experienced San Jose domestic violence attorneys at Gomez Edwards Law Group, LLP can take a closer look at the issues you have concerning your domestic violence claim.
-Any one of our lawyers can help build a strong domestic violence case that will protect you and your family through court proceedings and beyond.
+Our experienced San Jose domestic violence attorneys at Gomez Edwards Law Group, LLP can take a closer look at the issues you have concerning your domestic violence claim.
+Our lawyers are experts at building a strong domestic violence case that will protect you and your family through court proceedings and beyond.

 Additionally, the abuse does not have to be perpetrated by a spouse.
 Domestic violence restraining orders are available to anyone with a dating or familial relationship, or who has a child together.
 This means that an individual who stalks and attempts to coerce an ex-lover is considered a domestic abuser and an appropriate individual to file a domestic violence restraining order against.

 A domestic violence restraining order is one way that the law can help a victim of domestic abuse stay safe.
 This type of restraining order can last anywhere from a year up to five years.
 Even when the order has a limited duration, the victim can renew the order for either another term, or permanently if the individual still feels threatened by the abuser.